fediverse-devnet/feditest/docs/plan/index.md

-* A developer newly implementing Fediverse support in their app should be able to use the test suite to determine whether they correctly implemented the entirety of the relevant protocol stack, and with which other Fediverse apps their app is now interoperable as users expect the interop to work.
+* A developer newly implementing Fediverse support in their app should be able to use the test suite to determine whether they correctly implemented the entirety of the relevant protocol stack, and with which other Fediverse apps their app is now interoperable in a manner that is consistent with what users are likely to expect.

-* The community associated with the maintenance and potential evolution of relevant standard (e.g. ActivityPub) should be able to use the test suite to determine which apps implement their respective standard correctly, and which apps have which deficiencies in their standard support.
+* The community associated with the maintenance and potential evolution of a relevant standard (e.g. ActivityPub) should be able to use the test suite to determine which apps implement their respective standard correctly, and which apps have which deficiencies in their standard support.

-* A developer about to release a new version of their Fediverse-enabled app should be able to integrate the test suite into their development and release process, such as in an automated Continuous Integration workflow.
+* A developer about to release a new version of their Fediverse-enabled app should be able to integrate the test suite into their development and release process, such as in an automated Continuous Integration workflow, to be able to detect potential regressions prior to release.

 ## Scope for this project